<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Technology]]></category>

-<category><![CDATA[PC hardware]]></category>
+<category><![CDATA[PC gaming hardware]]></category>

-<guid isPermaLink="false">https://bizznerd.com/5th-gen-oled-monitors-from-philips-aoc-stunning-hands-on/</guid>
+<guid isPermaLink="false">https://bizznerd.com/valves-99-bet-the-new-steam-controller-walks-into-a-premium-gamepad-war-it-could-easily-lose/</guid>

 ]]></description>